POCKET SCIENCE LAB

 12-bit Programmable current source.
 0-3.3 mA

-Simply use our Open Source PSLab Android app from the app stores or the Python Desktop app to run your experiments.
+Simply use our Open Source PSLab Android app from the Google Play Store or the Python Desktop app to run your experiments.

 Pocket Science Lab is directly powered through the USB connection.
 It doesn’t need any other external power source.
 All you need to do is to attach it to the phone via a USB OTG cable if you are using the mobile app or directly to your laptop’s USB port if you are using the desktop app.